 Football, volleyball, cheerleading, soccer, softball and cross country all bring an increased risk of concussions in student athletes.
 To help successfully manage concussions, Cass Regional Medical Center offers the ImPACT™ (Immediate Post-Concussion Assessment and Cognitive Testing) program to all Cass County high schools.
 ImPACT is the first and most widely used, scientifically validated computerized concussion evaluation system.
 The program was developed in the 1990s by Drs.
 Mark Lovell and Joseph Maroon, and consists of a 20-minute test that has become a standard tool used in clinical management of concussions in athletes of all ages.

 Cass Regional's role in the program includes funding for the cost of the ImPACT software and support from a team of Cass Regional medical professionals for participating schools.

 Implementation of the ImPACT program at the school level begins with education on concussions for athletes, parents, coaches, trainers and teachers.
-Prior to the start of the athletic season, student athletes take a supervised, computerized test that will serve as the baseline neurocognitive assessment for each athlete.
+Prior to the start of the athletic season, student athletes take a supervised, computerized test that serves as the baseline neurocognitive assessment for each athlete.
 The test, which is designed as a video game, measures attention span, working memory, sustained and selective attention time, response variability, nonverbal problem solving, and reaction time.